GDPR Privacy Statement

 We take the security of your data we hold seriously.
 We have a policy including procedures and training in place covering data protection, confidentiality and security and regularly review the appropriateness of the measures we have in place to keep the data we hold secure.

 We will only share personal data with others when we are legally permitted to do so.
 When we share data with others, we put contractual arrangements and security mechanisms in place to protect your data.
 We may use third parties located in other countries to help us run our business.
-As a result, personal data may be transferred outside the countries where we and our clients are located.
-This includes countries outside the European Union (“EU”).
+As a result, personal data may be transferred outside the UK or the European Economic Area (EEA).
+Where international transfers occur, we ensure that data protection safeguards meet UK statutory standards and are not significantly less secure than UK protections under the DUAA data protection test.

 Under the DPA (2018) and GDPR, Individuals have certain rights over their personal data and data controllers are responsible for fulfilling these rights.